roymacdonald/roymacdonald.github.io/about.md

 During March and April 2016 he was teaching creative coding at [OF COURSE](http://http://ofcourse.io/) in Shanghai, China.

 Currently he is residing in Santiago, Chile.

+Drop me a line: macdonald.roy (at) (the electronic mail from the big G).